lumamane/pdf-web-app-002/README.md

-This project lets you easily upload, organize, and access your media files—all from your own local "cloud" with just one click.
+This project lets you easily upload, organize, and access your media files—all to and from your own local "cloud" with just one click.

-You can run this media server anywhere Node.js is supported:
+You can run this simple media server anywhere Node.js is supported:

     Desktop